 #1: List All Your Social Media Platforms

-We will start simply by compiling all the social media platforms you have and adding the links in a document for easier access.
+We will start simply by compiling all the social media profiles you have and adding the links in a document for easier access.

-On this occasion, you should also search your business name on all social media platforms.
+On this occasion, you should also search for your business name on all the channels where you have a social media presence.
 This is a precautionary measure to check if there are any fake accounts that you should worry about.
 Or maybe there are accounts made in the past that are no longer relevant and need to be deleted.

 Let’s take for example SocialBee.
 Here’s what we’d add: